-In order to test our hypothesis that social welfare spending and the foreign fighter phenomenon have a direct relationship, we built a dataset consisting of 150 countries, 35 of which are OECD countries.
+In order to test our hypothesis that social welfare spending and the foreign fighter phenomenon have a direct relationship, we built a dataset consisting of 35 OECD countries.
 Out of the 35 OECD countries, 19 are Western European countries.
-Table 1 lists the 35 OECD countries and non-OECD countries in our dataset by regional classification.
+Table 1 lists the countries.